gullwing-io/bookworms/docs/DEVELOPERS.md

 # Developers

-If you want to contribute or are interested in building something with bookworms here is how to get started.
+If you want to contribute or are interested in building something with Bookworms here is how to get started.

 ## Importing Bookworms modules